This brochure describes the flood

 The Moreton Bay Regional Council is able to provide further information on flooding in your area of the Pine and Caboolture River catchments.

 automated flood monitoring system in the Pine and Caboolture River

 catchments has been progressively developed by Seqwater and Councils.

 The system is comprised of a network of rainfall and river height field stations located in the catchment which report via VHF radio to a base station computer located in the Moreton Bay Regional Council office at Strathpine and at Seqwater and Bureau offices.
 The field stations send reports for every 1 millimetre of rainfall and every 50 millimetre change in river height.

 The base station computers located in the Moreton Bay Regional Council office collects the data and has software that displays it in graphical and tabular form.
-The data is also received by the Bureau's Flood Warning Centre where it is used in hydrologic models to produce river height predictions.

 Internet/World Wide Web